 Encircled by the River Ill and the Canal du Faux Rempart, the Grande Île or “Big Island,” is the UNESCO–listed historic center of Strasbourg and home to the majority of the city’s top attractions.
-For most visitors to the city, the Grande Île serves as the prime focus of sightseeing tours.
-It also hosts Strasbourg’s world-famous Christmas market during the festive season.
+The islet serves as the prime focus of sightseeing tours and hosts the city’s world-famous Christmas market during the festive season.

 At the heart of Strasbourg’s La Petite France district, tucked amid the half-timbered houses and snaking canals of the historic neighborhood, the Tanners House, or Maison des Tanneurs, is one of the area’s most famous landmarks.
 A lasting vestige of the old tanners district, the former tannery was built in 1572 and is known for its timbered galleries and slanted roofs, where dyed hides were once draped to dry in the sun.